sasuke-ss1/CS6910/Assignment-1/Readme.md

 ## Question 5

-This is basically the plot of all models vs the accuracies they got, then plots can also be found in the report submitted, we see from this graph that the bayesian search was able to identify the optimal hyperparameters quite quickly and many models runs results in more 85% validation accuracy.
+This is basically the plot of all models vs the accuracies I got, we see from this graph that the bayesian search was able to identify the optimal hyperparameters quite quickly and many model runs, resulted in more than 85% validation accuracy.

-My best validation set accuracy was __88.29%__ across all the runs.
+My best __validation set__ accuracy was __88.72%__ across all the runs.

 ## Question 6
 - We see form the plot of question 5 that initially the model performance is not very good but as time passes it gets better and better, this behavior is expected from bayesian search as it updates its belief of good hyperparameters with every next run, and hence gets better at giving the optimal hyperparameters.